Department of Sociology

 - Research methodology,

 - and various of these in combination.

 The weekly seminar run by the department for over fifteen years is now hosted in conjunction with the Department of Anthropology and Development Studies.
 The seminar has hosted numerous acclaimed international and local social scientists.
 The details of the most recent seminar, as well as an archive of previous programmes, can be found on the seminar pages.
-For pictures of other memorable events, please visit our events page.
 More details on academic staff members may be accessed by clicking on their names on the staff page.

 Organisation accreditation is with